syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Overview.md

 documentation: ug
 ---

 # Overview

-The **FontListBox** is a list box derived control that are automatically populated with the fonts installed on the user's system.
-It provide an easy way to fill a list box with system fonts.
+The **FontListBox** is a list box derived control that can be populated automatically with the fonts installed on the user's system.
+It provides an easy way to fill a list box with system fonts.

 ![Overview of FontListBox](Overview_images/overview.png)

-## Key Features
+## Key features

 **Selection mode** - Provides different modes of selection.
-The options are One, MultiSimple and MultiExtended.
+They are One, MultiSimple, and MultiExtended.

-**Themes** - Supports set of visual styles to customize the look and feel of FontListBox control.
+**Themes** - Supports a set of visual styles to customize the look and feel of the FontListBox control.